Decompression practice: Safety stop

+A safety stop can significantly reduce decompression stress as indicated by venous gas emboli, but if remaining in the water to do a safety stop increases risk due to another hazard, such as running out of gas underwater or a significant medical emergency then the overall safety of the diver may be best served by omitting the safety stop.
+A similar balancing of hazard and risk also applies to surfacing with omitted decompression, or bringing an unresponsive, non-breathing, diver to the surface.
+If the risk appears greater for completing the decompression then further decompression should be omitted.
+A bend can usually be treated, whereas drowning, cardiac arrest, or bleeding out in the water is likely to be terminal.
+A further complication arises when the buddy must decide whether they will also truncate decompression and put themself at risk in the interests of helping the diver in difficulty.
+In these situations the actual risk is seldom known with any accuracy, making the decision more difficult for the divers in the water.

 Continuous decompression

 Continuous decompression is decompression without stops.
 Instead of a fairly rapid ascent rate to the first stop, followed by a period at static depth during the stop, the ascent is slower, but without officially stopping.
 In theory this may be the optimum decompression profile.
 In practice it is very difficult to do manually, and it may be necessary to stop the ascent occasionally to get back on schedule, but these stops are not part of the schedule, they are corrections.
 For example, USN treatment table 5, referring to treatment in a decompression chamber for type 1 decompression sickness, states "Descent rate - 20 ft/min.
 Ascent rate - Not to exceed 1 ft/min.
 Do not compensate for slower ascent rates.
 Compensate for faster rates by halting the ascent."

 To further complicate the practice, the ascent rate may vary with the depth, and is typically faster at greater depth and reduces as the depth gets shallower.
 In practice a continuous decompression profile may be approximated by ascent in steps as small as the chamber pressure gauge will resolve, and timed to follow the theoretical profile as closely as conveniently practicable.
 For example, USN treatment table 7 (which may be used if decompression sickness has reoccurred during initial treatment in the compression chamber) states "Decompress with stops every 2 feet for times shown in profile below."
-The profile shows an ascent rate of 2 fsw every 40 min from 60 fsw (feet of sea water) to 40 fsw, followed by 2 ft every hour from 40 fsw to 20 fsw and 2 ft every two hours from 20 fsw to 4 fsw.
+The profile shows an ascent rate of 2 fsw (feet of sea water) every 40 min from 60 fsw to 40 fsw, followed by 2 ft every hour from 40 fsw to 20 fsw and 2 ft every two hours from 20 fsw to 4 fsw.